 Employers must ensure a safe workplace.
 So this includes quid pro quo harassment.
 It sticks since the harasser is a representative of the organization.
 And this often results in the company being liable for the supervisor or manager’s actions.

 Under the quid pro quo claim, the employee must prove the supervisor or manager sexually harassed the plaintiff.
 Further, the employer’s sexual satisfaction was a condition of your job.
 So these have to be unwelcome advances.
+The employer’s obligation under California law is to prevent sexual harassment.

 When the business fails in their duty, the employer may be liable for sexual harassment.
 So even if the harassment was unknown to management, there is a liability.